vuesion/vuesion/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.

-Contributions of any kind welcome!
+Thank you to everyone who contributed to Vuesion over the years. ❤️

 # References